exonum/exonum-doc/src/advanced/network.md

 after some time it will be possible to collect `Connect` messages from the entire network.

-An initial list of IP addresses node obtain from the [local configuration](../glossary.md#local-configuration) (parameter `listen_address`) on the node start up.
+A node obtains an initial list of IP addresses from the [local configuration](../glossary.md#local-configuration) (parameter `listen_address`) on the node start up.
 If some node changes its IP address, then through peer discovery mechanism new address becomes known to all other nodes in some time.